Tanishq251/Emotional-Detection-Using-CNN/README.md

    ```

 3. **Download Pretrained Models:**
    Download the pretrained models and place them in the `models` directory.
-(You can find the links to the pretrained models in the repository).
+(You can find the links to the pretrained models below).

    https://drive.google.com/file/d/1vyw7pEfaNVjN0nyDjjDa7o7He_SCYc76/view?usp=sharing